q4niel/MC-Chocolate/readme.md

    The **script** will download the mods into the directory where it is being run from.
 It is recommended to **place** and **run** the **script** from your **mods** folder.

 ## Licensing
-This project is licensed under the **The Insight License II** - see the [license](https://github.com/q4niel/MC-Chocolate#License-1-ov-file) file for details.
+This project is licensed under the [The Insight License II](license.md).
 This applies to this project, which does not distribute any mods.
 Each mod is licensed under its respective license.

 ## Official Mod Sources
 These scripts download mods from the following **official sources**.
 Visit the **links** for more details about each mod and its **licensing**.